Elizabeth A. Armstrong

 About

-Elizabeth A. Armstrong is Sherry B. Ortner Collegiate Professor of Sociology at the University of Michigan.
-Armstrong joined the U-M faculty in 2009, returning to her undergraduate alma mater.
-Armstrong graduated from Michigan with a double major in sociology and computer science in 1988.
-She received her Ph.D. from the UC-Berkeley Department of Sociology and taught at Indiana University-Bloomington from 2000-09.
-Dr. Armstrong spent 2007-08 at the Radcliffe Institute for Advanced Study at Harvard University, and 2018-19 at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.
-Armstrong's research focuses on the reproduction of gender, class, and race inequalities.
-She examines these processes in the domain of sexuality and within the organizational context of the university.
+I joined the U-M faculty in 2009, returning to my undergraduate alma mater.
+I graduated from Michigan with a double major in sociology and computer science in 1988.
+I received my Ph.D. from the UC-Berkeley Department of Sociology and taught at Indiana University-Bloomington from 2000-09.
+I spent 2007-08 at the Radcliffe Institute for Advanced Study at Harvard University, and 2018-19 at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.